liuyuweitarek/downgrade-upgrade-colab-python/README.md

 This document will guide free users in creating a specific version of Python, PyTorch and Tensorflow execution environment on Google Colab.

 Based on the steps provided here, you can create any Python(version >= 3.7) environment in Google Colab.
-If you're using TensorFlow with GPU support requires specific actions and version compatibility.
-Please refer to [this table](https://www.tensorflow.org/install/source#gpu) for the corresponding versions.

 **Noted that this method has limitations.**